ImperialCollegeLondon/rcs_flask_aad_login/README.md

 The latter in particular must be a `https` URL.
 Save the page and run `Test SAML Settings` if desired.

+Annoyingly there's another page which must be updated.
+It is at `Home->Imperial College London - App registrations->RCS Self-Service Portal DEV->Settings->Properties`.
+Set the Home Page URL to the base URL of your app.
+This is checked when your app initiates the sign-on.
+If it's wrong you'll get errors like `Application with identifier 'http://localhost:8080/saml/metadata/' was not found in the directory...`, where `localhost:8080` is the page of your app you're initiating the SSO from.

 Now decorate routes with `@login_required`.
 When a user accesses the route they will be redirected through to the AAD single sign on and then redirected back to the page they were requesting.
 You can provide a login